Polenta Five Ways – Pressure Cooker Recipe & Technique with Variations

 Solid Polenta - for hot days!

 Follow the basic polenta recipe, and when you open the top, pour the contents into a large wide heat-safe baking dish (I use a 9×13″ Pyrex casserole with the basic recipe, below) flattening with a spatula as you go because it begins to solidify quickly.
-Let it cool for about an hour, and then either cut into little rectangles, or use cookie shapes to cut out fun shapes for your kids or guests.
+Let it cool for about an hour, and then either cut into little rectangles or use cookie shapes to cut out fun shapes for your kids or guests.
 Then, top with your favorite topping and serve!

 Oven-Baked Polenta